 A Quick Guide To Heating Your Conservatory

-If you have spent the time, effort and money building a conservatory – or bought a house that already has one – it’s only right that you benefit from being able to use it all year round.
+If you have spent the time, effort and money costing and building a conservatory – or bought a house that already has one – it’s only right that you benefit from being able to use it all year round.

 But in winter – and on cooler evenings during summer and autumn – all too many conservatories sit empty for long periods and are really just a waste of space.

-In this blog I’m going to give you some tips on how you can enjoy the summer evenings in your glass-walled oasis, help you to prepare for winter and really make the most of your conservatory.
+In this blog, I’m going to give you some tips on how you can enjoy the summer evenings in your glass-walled oasis, help you to prepare for winter and really make the most of your conservatory.

 In fact, heat is thought to escape eight times faster through double glazed conservatory windows than it does through a conventional cavity wall.